est31/cargo-local-serve/README.md

 * Add site for when the given version is not mirrored
 * Implement  "crate/cratename/versions" page
 * Implement "browse crates" page
-* Render the markdown using pulldown-cmark
 * Source code formatting inside that rendering using syntect
 * Search feature
 * Upload feature

+## Done

+* Render the markdown using pulldown-cmark

 ## Design principles